RedisLabs/redislabs-docs/content/platforms/openshift/_index.md

 ```src
 kubectl port-forward your_cluster_name-0 8443:8443
 ```

+{{% note %}}
-*Note: your_cluster_name-0 is one of your cluster pods.
-You may consider running the port-forward command in the background.*
+- your_cluster_name-0 is one of your cluster pods.
+You may consider running the port-forward command in the background.

-*Note: The Openshift UI provides tools for creating additional routing options, including external routes.
-These are covered in RedHat Openshift documentation.](https://docs.openshift.com/container-platform/3.9/architecture/networking/routes.html#route-types)*
+- The Openshift UI provides tools for creating additional routing options, including external routes.
+These are covered in [RedHat Openshift documentation](https://docs.openshift.com/container-platform/3.9/architecture/networking/routes.html#route-types).
+{{% /note %}}

 Next, create your database.